Orange (colour): 18th and 19th century

-Orange became an important colour for all the impressionist painters.
+Orange became an important colour for all the Impressionist painters.
 They all had studied the recent books on colour theory, and they know that orange placed next to azure blue made both colours much brighter.
 Auguste Renoir painted boats with stripes of chrome orange paint straight from the tube.
 Paul Cézanne did not use orange pigment, but produced his own oranges with touches of yellow, red and ochre against a blue background.
 Toulouse-Lautrec often used oranges in the skirts of dancers and gowns of Parisiennes in the cafes and clubs he portrayed.
 For him, it was the colour of festivity and amusement.

-The post-impressionists went even further with orange.
+The Post-Impressionists went even further with orange.
 Paul Gauguin used oranges as backgrounds, for clothing and skin colour, to fill his pictures with light and exoticism.
 But no other painter used orange so often and dramatically as Vincent van Gogh. who had shared a house with Gauguin in Arles for a time.
 For Van Gogh orange and yellow were the pure sunlight of Provence.
 He produced his own oranges with mixtures of yellow, ochre and red, and placed them next to slashes of sienna red and bottle green, and below a sky of turbulent blue and violet.
 He put an orange moon and stars in a cobalt blue sky.
-He wrote to his brother Theo of "searching for oppositions of blue with orange, of red with green, of yellow with violet, searching for broken colours and neutral colours to harmonize the brutality of extremes, trying to make the colours intense, and not a harmony of greys."
+He wrote to his brother Theo of searching for oppositions of blue with orange, of red with green, of yellow with violet, searching for broken colours and neutral colours to harmonise the brutality of extremes, trying to make the colours intense, and not a harmony of greys.